roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   It was true.
 In class she kept the students in check, because they thought so highly of her.
 She didn't have to raise her voice.
 A smile and kind advice brought the best out of them.
 They appreciated her for treating them like equals.
 She spent time and effort helping them improve grades, and in return they looked out for her.
 The older class warned the younger rowdy elements to behave in her history class.

   Going home to become a slave-girl was incongruous at first, yet she soon found it easy to slip in and out of the role.
 Her master was understanding when she needed to stay late with a student, to give them extra tuition.
 For a couple of months life seemed perfect.
-Report_Story #2